 According to the CIO, a key component of best practices is that data is not owned by IT and that the IT division is meant to be a support mechanism.
-In addition, there is a need for data to be recognized as County owned data, owned by the business-specific owners, and identify every data owner.
+In addition, there is a need for data to be recognized as County owned data, owned by the businessspecific owners, and identify every data owner.
 He noted, however, currently at the County if you ask, "Who owns the data?" the response is nobody.
 He has found that staff at the County are resistant to change, and some departments don't want to share their information with IMSD.
 According to the CIO, the County is very siloed in its approach to IT and many departments operate on their own with minimal contact with IMSD.
-He added that the various departments within the County are responsible for their data and every County worker is responsible for protecting that data.
+He added that the

+According to the County's CIO, every County worker is responsible for protecting County data.